 Note: * Additional fees may apply.
 And, if you leave the superannuation entity, you may be charged an exit fee of $x and a buy/sell spread which also applies whenever you make a contribution, exit, rollover or investment switch.
-The buy/sell spread for exiting is y% (this will equal to $z for every $50,000 you withdraw).
+The buy/sell spread for exiting is y% (this will be equal to $z for every $50,000 you withdraw).

-Note: Substitute the relevant exit fee, buy/sell spread and total amount payable you charge for $x, y% and $z.
+Note: Substitute the relevant exit fee, buy-sell spread and total amount payable you charge for $x, y% and $z.

 212 Collective investment products—Example of annual fees and costs for a balanced investment option or other investment option